hud63/Inno/Strategic Initiatives/Explicit Impact Opportunities Mentioned.md

 ## Final Thought: The Unspoken Urgency

-Alan said: “We kill them in terms of field sales.
+Tony said: “We kill them in terms of field sales.
 We are at least as good, if not the best, in digital marketing… our biggest competitor, Welbe… cracked the nut here on broker sales, but not here on field sales.”

 **Translation:** Innovage has a 6-12 month window to dominate before Welbe catches up on field sales AND before other competitors copy the broker playbook.
 Your enablement work isn’t just “nice to have”—it’s the moat.